 You did not enter a postcode in the search, or the postcode for this role is unknown.

-Drop-in volunteering sessions available Monday afternoons and Friday mornings at the Westmead Road Allotment site (entrance off Colston Avenue).
-For keener, able, gardeners, there may be opportunity to volunteer with our resident gardener on other days.
+Volunteering sessions available Monday, Friday and Saturday mornings at the Westmead Road Allotment site (entrance off Colston Avenue).

 You'll need to be prepared to help at the food growing sessions, weeding, watering, sowing and growing, you even get to take a share of the harvest home to eat - for free!